All wood crafters own wood planers. Period.

 They are good as a budget planer.

+v.
 Grizzly

 It’s also made lightweight and easy to transport.
 Its accuracy in work is not matchable.

-Its bench planer falls in the range of low priced products that you can easily afford.
+Its bench planer falls in the range of low-priced products that you can easily afford.

+vi.
 Delta

 Delta is another attractive option in wood planers.
-It has three knives and a cutter lock that can provide a peace of mind while working with your wood planer.
+It has three knives and a cutter lock that can provide peace of mind while working with your wood planer.

 To some extent, it can cause maintenance problems.
 Other than that, their good speed and feeding rate can finish the wood more precisely.